nrdxp/nrd.sh/content/blog/atom-anatomy.md

 Many Nix abstractions will stick around, atom or no atom—I’m sure of it.
 But their shape could shift dramatically.
 I respect the magic that’s carried Nix for 20 years, but we’ve mostly been tweaking old idioms.
 With two decades of global-scale lessons, we’ve got the perspective to ask, “What’s next?”
 Imagine a Nix ecosystem where builds are fast, configs are intuitive, and scale’s no issue—Atom just might be the spark to get us there.

-Look, if you’ve read this far, you care about Nix and its innovative approach, more generally.
-I’ve got strong opinions—my [ramblings](../closed-openness) prove it—but they’re forged from questioning my own assumptions and ditching what doesn’t work.
+Look, if you’ve read this far, you clearly care about Nix and its innovation.
+You've also seen that I’ve got strong opinions—my [ramblings](../closed-openness) prove it—but they've been forged iteratively, over a long timespan, from questioning my own assumptions and ditching what doesn’t work.
 Atom’s not my pet project; it’s a community effort, and your ideas will shape its path.
 So, join us on [Discord](https://discord.gg/DgC9Snxmg7) and share your take.
 Be brutally honest or wildly supportive—just bring your real thoughts.
 Whatever comes next, thanks for diving deep into my ideas.
 Catch you soon!
 And...

 Viva [_Rebellion_](../code-of-rebellion)!